 - Stir everything to mix.
 Do this very lightly.
 Don't beat or over-mix it as it will toughen the dough.
 This is important!

 - Drop mounds of biscuit dough on top of the blackberry filling (image below).
-There should be space left between them allowing the juices to bubble up and the crust to bake properly.
+Space should be left between them, allowing the juices to bubble up and the crust to bake properly.
 You can flatten the mounds slightly but don't spread them to cover up the blackberry filling.

 Kitchen notes